ashahzad4/Zaypay/README.markdown

 ZAYPAY api for .NET users
 ------------------------------
-This api is for .net users who want to interact with zaypay for creating and tracking their payments.
+This api is for .net users who want to use zaypay for creating and tracking their payments.

 You can download the api at link